Ecosocialism Conference 2026 30 May at London South Bank University. Hosted by Ecosocialist Action Network

 • John McDonnell MP

-• Hamza Hamouchene (co-author of Dismantling Green Colonialism)
+• Hamza Hamouchene (co-editor of Dismantling Green Colonialism Energy and Climate Justice in the Arab Region)

 • Clara Paillard (Unite Grassroot Climate Justice Caucus)